-Caissa Public Strategy, LLC is a full-service communications firm with its headquarters in Memphis, TN and an office in Washington, DC.
+Caissa Public Strategy, LLC is a strategic communications firm with its headquarters in Memphis, TN and an office in Washington, DC.

 We serve a broad range of corporations, small businesses, governments, individuals and nonprofits across the county.
 Since its founding, Caissa has represented over 200 clients in over 10 different states.